griffinbran/Real-Estate-Statistical-Modeling/README.md

 **Notes about the data:**
+* 80-Explanatory Variables:
+> 1. 34-Numerical
+>> * 14-Discrete: Number of types of items present, or construction/remodeling dates.
+>> * 20-Continuous: Various area dimensions of each property.
+> 2. 46-Categorical
+>> * 23-Ordinal: Various item ratings.
+>> * 23-Nominal: Various types of items/materials/conditions.

-    -Time was spent searching for null values, dropping outliers, and recognizing the simplest approach was a first model with only integer features.
+* Time was spent searching for null values, dropping outliers, and recognizing the simplest approach was a first model with only integer features.

     **Select Categorical Features from Ames housing Data Set**
     > 1. Referring to Data Library for definitions of sub-categorical features, follow best judgement for an initial prediction to beat the baseline Null.